-Students evaluate the performance of the instructors and other teaching and assistant staff periodically.
+Students evaluate performance of all teaching and other staff periodically.

 To conclude, the teaching staff is appropriately qualified and experienced for their particular teaching responsibilities.
 Teaching strategies are used in accordance with intended learning outcomes.
 Furthermore, teachers are encouraged to participate in activities on the improvement of their teaching methods and techniques.